 3.1 Influence of different mulches on aphids population in mustard.

-In case of mulches increase in aphid population is observed compared to the control plot where aphid population is lowest.
-Therefore, it is recommended that mustard crop can be grown without mulches as the control plot has shown lowest aphid population.
+In case of mulches increase in aphid population is observed compared to the control plot, where the aphid population is lowest.
+Therefore, it is recommended that the mustard crop can be grown without mulches as the control plot has shown lowest aphid population.
 Effect of different mulches is to increase the aphid population by conserving the moisture for a long period.

 .
-The maximum aphid population in plastic mulch might be due to direct impact the microclimate around the plant by modifying the radiation budget (absorbitivity vs. reflectivity) of the surface and decreasing the soil water loss.
+The maximum aphid population in plastic mulch might be due to direct impact the microclimate around the plant by modifying the radiation budget (absorptivity vs. reflectivity) of the surface and decreasing the soil water loss.

-Similarly result also reported by the colour of mulch largely determines its energy-radiating behaviour and its influence on the microclimate around a vegetable plant.
+Similarly result also reported by the colour of mulch also largely determines its energy-radiating behaviour and its influence on the microclimate around a vegetable plant.
 Colour affects the surface temperature of the mulch and the underlying soil temperature.
-Another important factor is the degree of contact between the mulch and soil or by not being taut, often quantified as a thermal contact resistance, will greatly influence the performance of mulch.
-The soil temperature under a plastic mulch depends on the thermal properties (reflectivity, absorbitivity, or transmittancy) of a particular material in relation to incoming solar radiation.
+Another important factor is the degree of contact between the mulch and soil, or by not being taut, often quantified as a thermal contact resistance, will greatly influence the performance of mulch.
+The soil temperature under a plastic mulch depends on the thermal properties (reflectivity, absorptivity, or transmittance) of a particular material in relation to incoming solar radiation.

-The results regarding population dynamics of mustard aphid due to mulch during 2014 are presented in the table 1.
-It revealed that population of mustard aphids
+The results regarding population dynamics of the mustard aphid due to mulch during 2014 are presented in the Table 1.
+It revealed that the population of mustard aphids

 Table 1: Influence of different mulches on aphids population in mustard.